 Xananetla is a hidden gem so if you’ve got 2 days in Puebla, I’d recommend exploring the area.

 This cute juice bar run by a friendly old man is a lovely place to hydrate and escape the heat.
-There are endless juices and ice creams to try but I went with maracuya (passion fruit) juice.
-I later learnt that it has 50 years of history!
+There are endless juices and ice creams to try but I went with maracuya (passion fruit) soda made with fresh fruit.
+I later learnt that it has more than 50 years of history, open since 1945!

 2 day Puebla itinerary